technofocus-pte/msignt2/Lab 05 - Leveraging Azure AI Search for Personalized Recommendations.md

 In this task, we explore the chat-app

 1. Go back Azure Portal Home page.
-Search for `App Services' and select it from the drop-down as shown in the below image.
+Search for `App Services` and select it from the drop-down as shown in the below image.

     ![](./media/image150.png)